geek0x23/ZoxeTweaks/README.md

 - Download a zip from this GitHub repo and extract into a `ZoxeTweaks` folder into your WoW `Interface\AddOns` folder.
 - Or you can install via CurseForge.
 Just search for `ZoxeTweaks`.

+Once installed, for every new AtrocityUI release, do these steps:

+- Install the new AtrocityUI addons.
+Check his Discord server for the latest version!
+- Update all of your addons.
+I recommend [WowUp](https://wowup.io/) for this.
+- Run the Atrocity UI installer: `/aui install` (highly recommended).
+- Run ZoxeTweaks (`/zt`).
+Choose which AtrocityUI Tweaks you'd like and click `Apply`.

 ## Usage

 Once installed, use the `/zt` command in-game to bring up the configuration options.
 You'll also find it in the default Blizzard addon options.
 If you chose to change the **scale factor**, please remember to reload your UI (or relog).